-The disciplinaire training programmes of PhD-students are organized in national research schools, which organize PhD courses at the national level, thus pooling the available resources in an efficient manner.
+The disciplinary training programmes of PhD-candidates are organized in national research schools, which organize PhD courses at the national level, thus pooling the available resources in an efficient manner.

-The Faculty of Humanities of the University of Amsterdam has assumed responsibility for the management of four of these national schools: the Huizinga Institute (cultural history), the Onderzoekschool Literatuurwetenschap (literary studies), the Netherlands Institute for Cultural Analysis, and the Research School in Media Studies, and the Dutch Postgraduate School for Art History (OSK).
+The Faculty of Humanities of the University of Amsterdam has assumed responsibility for the management of four of these national schools: the Netherlands Graduate School of Linguistics (LOT), the Netherlands Institute for Cultural Analysis (NICA), the Research School in Media Studies, and the Dutch Postgraduate School for Art History (OSK).
 Ten further national research schools are hosted by other universities.